 3) Anomaly detection in test beds

 Engine test beds are expensive to build and operate.
 A typical rig has over 500 measurement channels, and the data traces are chaotic and/or noisy.
 Measurement anomalies can arise due to faults or unpredicted behaviour in the measurement devices and/or in the testing environment.
 A trained engineer can spot anomalies when, for example, traces from different sensors are incompatible or imply something the engineer knows to be impossible.
+Sometimes the engineer cannot easily spot anomalies if they are of similar magnitude to the expected system response.
 Can we develop principled mathematical approach to anomaly detection that could be automated, ideally to run in real time?

 4) Predictive battery maintenance